IBIC/birthdaycard/README.md

 The default image size is 4 inches wide by 6 inches tall, which can be changed in the program.
-As of this writing, Bartells charges $0.19 cents for each 4x6" print, and Amazon charges $0.09 cents for each print.
+As of this writing, Bartells charges $0.19 cents for each 4x6" print, and Amazon charges $0.09 cents for each print; this size is quite affordable.

 The cards and envelopes can be purchased online in bulk and prepared in advance.
 We also include an insert that makes it clear that the